open-xml-templating/docxtemplater/docs/source/faq.rst

 To do this, you have to setup a small web server.

-The simplest way of starting a webserver is to run following command :
+The simplest way of starting a webserver is to run following command:

 .. code-block:: bash

    npx http-server
-   # if you don't have npx, you can also do :
+   # if you don't have npx, you can also do:
    # npm install -g http-server && http-server .

 On your production server, you should probably use a more robust webserver such as nginx, or any webserver that you are currently using for static files.